Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution: Introduction

 \section{Introduction}

 Many recent advances in deep learning have centered around generative modeling.
-In this setting, neural networks learn to generate new samples given unstructured data.
-Remarkably, combining the powerful generalization of neural networks with this rather straightforward objective has led to unparalleled capabilities.
-For example, modern ``generative AI" systems are able to generate images from arcane descriptions \citep{Ramesh2022HierarchicalTI} and answer complex queries \citep{Brown2020LanguageMA}.
+Here, a model learns how to generate novel samples from unstructured data.
+With the powerful capabilities of modern neural networks, these ``generative AI" systems have developed unparalleled capabilities, such as creating images given only text \citep{Ramesh2022HierarchicalTI} and answering complex questions \citep{Brown2020LanguageMA}.

-So far, the techniques used for these advances have largely been bifurcated according to the structure of the data.
-For computer vision data, where one can faithfully dequantize into continuous space, diffusion modeling \citep{SohlDickstein2015DeepUL, Ho2020DenoisingDP, Song2020ScoreBasedGM} is the core paradigm undergirding contemporary methods.
-Conversely, for natural language data, which is far more discrete, autoregressive modeling is indispensable for most problems \citep{Radford2019LanguageMA}.

-Despite this field-level divide, researchers have attempted to apply diffusion models to language modeling tasks \citep{Li2022DiffusionLMIC, Austin2021StructuredDD}.
-This can be done by either designing a special dequantization for the discrete tokens \citep{Dieleman2022ContinuousDF} or by directly modeling a discrete diffusion process on said tokens \citep{He2022DiffusionBERTIG, Zheng2023ARD}.
-However, despite considerable efforts, no such method has yet yielded a diffusion model scheme that is on par with or provides a clear benefit over standard autoregressive training.

-In our work, we close this gap for GPT-2 scale experiments \citep{Radford2019LanguageMA}, demonstrating, for the first time, a non-autoregressive modeling technique that is able to achieve similar perplexity scores as autoregressive modeling at a modern scale.
-Our approach has the added benefits of producing better samples from the learned distribution, allowing for a compute-quality tradeoff, and enabling prompting with arbitrary positions.
-Key to this success is score entropy, a novel training objective for discrete-space diffusion models that is analogous to score matching for continuous-space diffusion models \citep{Hyvrinen2005EstimationON, Song2019GenerativeMB}.
-Our contributions can be summarized as follows: \begin{enumerate} \item We introduce score entropy, a discrete score matching loss that can be used to trained discrete diffusion models.
-Score entropy learns the concrete scores (analogous to the score function in standard diffusion) of the perturbed data distribution in a scalable and principled manner.

-\item We use the modeled scores to develop several enhanced sampling methods.
-In particular, we derive a score-based ancestral sampling method and a general infilling procedure.

-\item We combine our theoretical advances with architectural improvements to scale our Score Entropy Discrete Diffusion models (SEDD) to GPT-2 model sizes.
-As previously mentioned, SEDD is comparable to GPT-2 for perplexities but also offer several distinct advantages for high quality, fast, and controllable generation. \end{enumerate}
+The crucial part for any deep generative model is the probabilistic modeling technique.
+For discrete data such as natural language, autoregressive modeling \citep{yule1971method}--arguably the simplest modeling type since it derives from the probabilistic chain rule--has remained the only competitive method for decades.
+Although modern autoregressive transformers have produced stunning results \citep{Vaswani2017AttentionIA, Radford2019LanguageMA}, there are limits.
+For example, the sequential sampling of tokens is slow, hard to control, and often degrades without distribution annealing techniques like nucleus sampling \citep{holtzman2019curious}.